-The International Exchange Center offers a 15-week Japanese Language Program for international students in both spring (starting from April) and fall semester (starting from September).
-Students are placed in either elementary, intermediate, or advanced class, according to their Japanese language level measured by the JLPT or placement test.
+The International Exchange Center offers a 15-week Japanese Language Program for international students in both Spring Semester (starting from April) and Fall semester (starting from September).
+Students are placed in either beginner, intermediate, or advanced class, according to their Japanese language level measured by the JLPT or placement test.